internet4000/radio4000-search-index/README.md

-This repository contains everything needed to update an Algolia *search index* from the  Firebase database.
+This repository contains everything needed to update an Algolia *search index* from a Firebase database.

 ## Server

-There are two node scripts inside `./server/`.
+There are two node scripts inside the `server` folder.
 You can update it in two ways:

 - `node server/update-once.js` updates index once
 - `node server/update-live.js` updates once, then watches database for changes and updates accordingly

-Before you can run them, create an `./.env` file in with the following:
+Before you can run them, create an `.env` file in the root of this repo with the following:

 	ALGOLIA_APP_ID=7FF…
 	ALGOLIA_API_KEY=a87…